 The Republican rally

 Black males in Mississippi, most of whom had joined President Abraham Lincoln’s Republican Party, first began voting in 1867 by electing candidates to the Constitutional Convention of 1868.
 By 1875, African American males had experienced eight years of suffrage, and September 4 of that year held the promise of continuing the incorporation of freedmen within the state’s political process.
 Republicans planned political rallies that day at Utica and Clinton in Hinds County and at Vernon in nearby Madison County.
-Whole families of black Republicans gathered at Moss Hill, the site of a former plantation in Clinton destroyed by Union troops during the Vicksburg Campaign of 1863.
+Whole families of Black Republicans gathered at Moss Hill, the site of a former plantation in Clinton destroyed by Union troops during the Vicksburg Campaign of 1863.
 Estimates of the attendance that day ranged from 1,500 to 2,500, nearly all consisting of freedmen and their families who gathered to enjoy an afternoon of picnicking and politics.
-There were also about seventy-five whites present, eighteen of whom were known to be Democrats from nearby Raymond.
+There were also about seventy-five White people present, eighteen of whom were known to be Democrats from nearby Raymond.

 Governor Aldelbert Ames was initially scheduled to speak to the crowd, but he asked Captain H.T.
 Fisher, a former Union officer and editor of a local Republican newspaper, to speak in his stead.
 Aware of racial tensions, Hinds County Republican leaders issued an invitation to the local Democratic Party to send a speaker of their own in the spirit of open debate.
 The Democratic candidate for state senate, Amos R. Johnston, addressed the crowd for the first hour of the rally without incident.
 However, when Fisher took the platform next, he was heckled by the group from Raymond.
-Several witnesses, including a black Republican named Daniel C. Crawford, reported hearing one of the Raymond men shout, “Well, we would have peace if you would stop telling your damned lies.”
+Several witnesses, including a Black Republican named Daniel C. Crawford, reported hearing one of the Raymond men shout, “Well, we would have peace if you would stop telling your damned lies.”

 Sadly, the violence on September 4 merely served as a prelude to the racial atrocities committed during the days and weeks that followed.
 Amidst rumors of an African American plot to storm the town, Clinton’s mayor called for assistance from nearby White Liners (essentially a paramilitary unit of the Mississippi Democratic Party) in neighboring towns, including Vicksburg and Raymond.
 These White Liners traveled by railroad to Clinton, and their numbers quickly swelled to several hundred before nightfall.
 “They [the White Liners],” Welborne grimly recalled, “just hunted the whole country clean out, just every [black] man they could see they were shooting at him just the same as birds.”

-Sarah Dickey, a white educator from Ohio who had moved to Mississippi to educate African American women and children, described the scene in a letter to President Ulysses S. Grant.
+Sarah Dickey, a White educator from Ohio who had moved to Mississippi to educate African American women and children, described the scene in a letter to President Ulysses S. Grant.
 She declared, “I was at the republican mass meeting, held at this place [Clinton] … the democrats, who were on the ground, went there for the express purpose of creating a disturbance and of killing as many as they could … You hear a great deal about the massacre at Clinton, but you do not hear the worst.
 It cannot be told.”
 While the violence following September 4 resulted in no additional deaths of white Democrats, the African American death toll could only be estimated at between thirty and fifty.
 The events of the days following September 4 turned a presumed race riot into a massacre.

 The Boutwell Report

-In order to influence the upcoming statewide elections to be held on November 2, 1875, and to place their stamp on the historical narrative, Democratic Party leaders dramatized the events in Clinton as a “Premeditated Massacre of the Whites” by hundreds of heavily armed and organized blacks.
+In order to influence the upcoming statewide elections to be held on November 2, 1875, and to place their stamp on the historical narrative, Democratic Party leaders dramatized the events in Clinton as a “Premeditated Massacre of the Whites” by hundreds of heavily armed and organized African Americans.
 These Democratic accounts were subsequently refuted by a 1876 report prepared by a special United States Senate investigative committee chaired by Senator George S. Boutwell of Massachusetts (the “Boutwell Report”).
 After acquiring hundreds of sworn testimonies, the Boutwell Report concluded that “the riots … at Clinton on the 4th of September, were the results of a special purpose on the part of the democrats to break up the meetings of republicans … and to inaugurate an era of terror, not only in those communities, but throughout the state.”
 The most damning evidence cited in the Boutwell Report was an article published by Raymond editor George W. Harper in The Hinds County Gazette just a few weeks prior to the rally at Clinton, which urged:

 On the morning of the rally, Republican leaders suspected that the group from Raymond came to Clinton in order to serve as such a “committee.”
 Later, the Boutwell Report declared the connection to be true.